rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 ><CITE>87, [1] pages</CITE>

-<a name="6.21.421.4">6.21.421.4</a> If the leaves are all or chiefly non-letterpress, record them as leaves or pages of text rather than as leaves or pages of plates as in [6.21.426](/DCRMR/phys-desc/Extent-of-manifestation/#621426-leaves-or-pages-of-plates).
+<a name="6.21.421.4">6.21.421.4</a> If the leaves are all or chiefly non-letterpress, record them as ordinary leaves or pages rather than leaves or pages of plates as in [6.21.426](/DCRMR/phys-desc/Extent-of-manifestation/#621426-leaves-or-pages-of-plates).
 Always record that the leaves are non-letterpress in [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) (see [6.275.3.1](/DCRMR/phys-desc/Details-of-production-method/#6.275.3.1)).

 >Example:
 > Extent of manifestation: <CITE>[1], 13 leaves</CITE>